 The Maria Mitchell Natural Science Museum is a depository for important scientific specimens from Nantucket, Tuckernuck, and Muskeget Islands.
 The Museum contains plants, birds (the Edith F. Andrews Ornithology Collection), marine life, mammals, and invertebrates (insects, spiders, etc.).
 Many of these collections were started decades ago and thus, not only do they represent important local species records, but they also document how the species composition has changed throughout recent history.
-Collections can be viewed for research or educational purposes by contacting the Director of Natural Science
+Collections can be viewed for research or educational purposes by contacting the Director of Natural Science.

-How many specimens are there?
+How many specimens are there in the collections?

 Plants and Vertebrates

 Invertebrates (insects, spiders, worms, millipedes, etc.):